kjmath/portfolio/_projects/L3-rocket.md

 ### Airframe Body Tubes

 The tubes are made from 6” diameter phenolic tubing from Public Missiles.
 A two-ply fiberglass overwrap using the West Systems epoxy system was completed to reinforce the airframe.
-The fiber glass was first spread on a piece of mylar and then coated in epoxy.
-The wet fiber glass was then rolled onto the phenolic tubing, and was smoothed to eliminate bubbles forming beneath the layup.
+The fiberglass was first spread on a piece of mylar and then coated in epoxy.
+The wet fiberglass was then rolled onto the phenolic tubing, and was smoothed to eliminate bubbles forming beneath the layup.
 Peel-ply was applied at the completion of the layup, and the layup was cured in atmosphere for 24 hours.
 The layup can be seen completed on a mandrel below.

 ![tube-layup]({{ site.baseurl }}/assets/images/L3-rocket/tube_layup.png)
 <figcaption>Applying the fiberglass to the airframe tubing.</figcaption>